nikitavoloboev/data/focusing/rules.md

 - Ask before doing something that can potentially hurt your partner.
 - Assume good intentions.
 Call out bad behavior in a friendly way.
 Don't be passive aggressive and don't make many demeaning jokes about your partner/friend.
 Don't put people down for the sake of a laugh.
 - Take things seriously.
 Don't let anyone lose trust in you, especially your partner.
+- If you cannot avoid/stop hurting someone, then better stop communication with them, so you don’t continue doing it.
+- If you feel that something is not right, it probably is not right.
+Deal with it early.
+- You have power to influence other people, be gentle and kind.

 ## Communication